FlussuferOrga/Botgart/src/achievements.md

 ### Eule | Owl
 Leite eine Nachtschicht.
+Schalte dazu deine Lampe zwischen 23:00 Uhr und 5:00 Uhr für mindestens zwei Stunden an.

 Tag up during the night.
+For this to count, you need to tag up between 11 PM and 5 AM for at least two hours.

 _Wer zergt so spät durch Nacht und Wind?
 Es ist der Kommandeur, die Furcht er euch bringt._ _Who zergs there so late through the night dark and drear?
 It is the commander, he soweth the fear._